ArtixBot/Paranormalize-Archive/README.md

 # Paranormalize
-A tactical negotiation card game.
+A tactical negotiation card game about exorcising spirits.